Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Introduction

-There are literally hundreds of methods, techniques, and heuristics that can be applied to the determination of hierarchical and nonhierarchical clusters in finite metric (thus symmetric) spaces -- see, e.g., \cite{RuiWunsch05}.
-Methods to identify clusters in a network of asymmetric dissimilarities, however, are rarer.
-A number of approaches reduce the problem to symmetric clustering by introducing symmetrizations that are justified by a variety of heuristics; e.g., \cite{ZhouEtal05}.
-An idea that is more honest to the asymmetry in the dissimilarity matrix is the adaptation of spectral clustering \cite{Chung97, spectral-clustering, NgEtal02} to asymmetric graphs by using a random walk perspective to define the clustering algorithm\cite{PentneyMeila05} or through the minimization of a weighted cut \cite{MeilaPentney07}.
-This relative rarity is expected because the intuition of clusters as groups of nodes that are closer to each other than to the rest is difficult to generalize when nodes are close in one direction but far apart in the other.
+Further relaxing symmetry so that we can allow for asymmetric relationships between nodes \cite{SaitoYadohisa04} reduces the number of available methods that can deal with such data \cite{hubert-min,slater1976hierarchical,boyd-asymmetric,tarjan-improved,slater1984partial,murtagh-multidimensional,PentneyMeila05, MeilaPentney07, ZhouEtal05}.
+Examples of these methods are the adaptation of spectral clustering to asymmetric graphs by using a random walk perspective \cite{PentneyMeila05} and the use of weighted cuts of minimum aggregate cost \cite{MeilaPentney07}.
+In spite of these contributions, the rarity of clustering methods for asymmetric networks is expected because the interpretation of clusters as groups of nodes that are closer to each other than to the rest is difficult to generalize when nodes are close in one direction but far apart in the other.
+E.g., in the network in Fig. \ref{fig_network_definition} nodes $a$ and $b$ are closest to each other in a clockwise sense, but farthest apart in a counterclockwise manner, $c$ and $d$ seem to be closest on average, yet, it seems that all nodes are relatively close as it is possible to loop around the network clockwise without encountering a dissimilarity larger than 3.

+Although it seems difficult to articulate a general intuition for clustering of asymmetric networks, there are nevertheless some behaviors that we should demand from any reasonable clustering method.
+Following \cite{kleinberg, CarlssonMemoli10, clust-um,multi-param}, the perspective taken in this paper is to impose these desired behaviors as axioms and proceed to characterize the space of methods that are admissible with respect to them.
+While different axiomatic constructions are discussed here, the general message is that surprisingly strong structure can be induced by seemingly weak axioms.
+E.g., by defining the result of clustering networks with two nodes and specifying the behavior of admissible methods when the given dataset shrinks, we encounter that two simple methods are uniformly minimal and maximal across nodes and networks among all those that are admissible (Section \ref{sec_extremal_ultrametrics}).

+Besides axiomatic constructions, this paper also studies stability with respect to perturbations of the original data and establishes that most methods are stable (Section \ref{sec_stability}).
+We also introduce computationally tractable algorithms to determine the hierarchical clusters that result from applying the different methods that we propose (Section \ref{sec_algorithms}).
+These algorithms are applied to cluster the network of internal migration between states of the United States (U.S.) and the network of interactions between sectors of the U.S. economy (Section \ref{sec_numerical_experiments}).
+We also introduce the concept of hierarchical quasi-clustering that generalizes the idea of hierarchical clustering to permit retaining asymmetric influences (Section \ref{sec_full_characterization_asymmetric}) between the clusters.
+The following sections present a more detailed preview of the results outlined above.